Vasu Nair, Ph.D., D.Sc.

-- Medicinal chemistry, chemical biology and drug discovery, conceptually new compounds with antiviral activities against DNA and RNA viruses including emerging viruses and retroviruses (HIV), molecules with anticancer activity.
+- Medicinal chemistry, chemical biology and drug discovery, conceptually new compounds with antiviral activities against DNA and RNA viruses including emerging viruses and retroviruses (HIV), molecules with activity against multi-drug resistant tuberculosis.

 - Representative Publications

-V. Nair and G. Chi, Nucleotide-based Inhibitors of HIV Integrase, in HIV-1 Integrase: Mechanism and Inhibitor Design, Neamati, N., Ed.: Wiley: Hoboken, 2011
+V. Nair and G. Chi.
+Nucelotide-based Inhibitors of HIV Integrase, in HIV-1 Integrase: Mechanism and Inhibitor Design, Neamati, N., Ed.: Wiley: Hoboken, 2011.

 V. Nair, G. Chi, Q. Shu, J. Julander and D. F. Smee, A Heterocyclic Molecule with Significant Activity Against Dengue Virus, Bioorg.
 Med.
 Chem.
 Lett.
 2009, 19, 1425-1427.
 PMID 19185487.